 Remember that when you encounter difficult customers to keep a file of correspondence and policies in case they really do consult an attorney or file a consumer complaint.

-It's in your best interest to create a good Refund Policy and enforce it consistently.
+It's in your best interest to create a good Refund Policy and enforce it consistently, especially if you wish to decline user refund requests.

 Privacy Policy Generator